RohitGupta1235/ChatApp/README.md

 # MernChat App

-Our app offers some great features:
+MernChat App is a real-time chat application built with the MERN stack (MongoDB, Express.js, React.js, and Node.js) and Socket.IO.
+It offers the following features:

-Sign In and Sign Up: Easily create an account and add a profile picture.
+ 1.Sign In and Sign Up: Easily create an account and add a profile picture.

-Connect with Others: Find users, get notifications, and see when someone is typing.
+ 2.Connect with Others: Find users, get notifications, and see when someone is typing.

-Chat Options: Chat one-on-one or in groups.
+ 3.Chat Options: Chat one-on-one or in groups.
 You can also add or remove people from group chats.
-We use JWT Authentication to keep things secure.

-Technology Used: We've used ReactJS for the frontend, ExpressJs for the backend, and styled everything with the user-friendly Chakra UI library.

-Data Management: We store data in MongoDB with Atlas for reliable access.
+ 4.Data Management: We store data in MongoDB with Atlas for reliable access.

-Easy Navigation: Move around the app smoothly thanks to React Router Dom V6.
+ 5.Easy Navigation: Move around the app smoothly thanks to React Router Dom V6.
+ 6.JWT Authentication: We use JWT Authentication to keep things secure.

+#ScreenShot

 ![ss1](https://github.com/RohitGupta1235/ChatApp/assets/94480941/4a8f09e1-7cb9-433a-859c-10294bc0aed7)